MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailContact.md

 ```

 ### -MacAttachmentFormat
-!!!
-Exchange Server 2010, Exchange Server 2013

-The MacAttachmentFormat parameter specifies the Apple Macintosh operating system attachment format for messages sent to the mail contact.
-The valid values for this parameter are:

-- BinHex

-- UuEncode

-- AppleSingle

-- AppleDouble

-By default, this parameter is set to BinHex.

-The acceptable values for the MacAttachmentFormat parameter are dependent on the MessageFormat parameter.
-If the MessageFormat parameter is set to Text, you can only use BinHex or UuEncode values for this parameter.
-If the MessageFormat parameter is set to Mime, you can only use BinHex, AppleSingle, or AppleDouble values for this parameter.

-!!!
-Exchange Server 2016, Exchange Online, Exchange Online Protection

 The MacAttachmentFormat parameter specifies the Apple Macintosh operating system attachment format to use for messages sent to the mail contact or mail user.
 Valid values are:

 - BinHex (This is the default value)